 You might be able to make your own, but I doubt it will be as fitted as the one that is made by Le Creuset.
-The durability of the wood also comes into question overtime because of heat cycles and water rot.
-Luckily, it seems like Le Creuset has kept on using this design on their modern wooden handle pan so you might be able to source one from them.
-Even with the possible durability issue, the beauty of the wooden handle and enamel coated pan is unrivaled.
+Luckily, it seems like Le Creuset has kept on using this design on their modern wooden pan so you might be able to source one from them.

 Vintage Le Creuset Skillet Shape

-I would say that the shape of the pan is definitely that defining unique factor of this Vintage Le Creuset Skillet.
-The rim on the top is wide, which tapers downward like a windsor pan.
-In fact if this pan was taller, I would call this pan a windsor pan.
-The newer version of this skillet has a more rounded bottom.
+The newer version of this skillet uses a more rounded corner.
 This allows for a spatula to scrape the edges a lot more easily.
-Sharp corners on the vintage pan will force food to get stuck in the corners.
-Eggs and sauces will cause issues especially when you are trying to clean out the corners.
+The sharp corners on the vintage pan can trap food and get it stuck in the corners.
+Eggs and sauces will cause issues especially when you are trying to clean it.

 Another issue with this type of pan is the reduced amount of cooking surface.
-This pan tapers a lot more than a similar type of windsor pan.
+This pan tapers a lot more than a regular skillet.
 The upper rim is 9.5 inch and the base area is 7 inch.
 That is a 2.5 inch reduction in size!
 Cooking on this pan will generally be more suited for a party of one or two.
-Not only that, there seems to be a lack of any pouring lip or rounded lip.
-This will definitely make it difficult to pour liquid out of the pan.

 Vintage Le Creuset Skillet Enamel Coating

-Yellow is coated throughout the pan with a dark black interior for the cooking surface.
+Yellow is coated throughout the pan with a dark black interior.
 On the bottom of the pan, there is crazing or cracking in the Enamel coating.
-I am not sure if this is due to the enamel deteriorating or the pan being subjected to a higher than recommended heat.
+I am not sure if this is due to the enamel deteriorating or misuse.

 Fit and Finish